jsdf/spaaaace/README.md

 # spaaaace thing

-a love2d shmup, written in a simple style for accessiblity
+a love2d shmup, written in a simple code style for accessibility to beginners

 ![spaaace](http://i.imgur.com/DwKHVdh.jpg)